APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Code as `conciliatory` if:
   * Expresses empathy, acknowledges difficulties or distress
   * Emphasizes community values or healing
-  * Examples: "We understand the circumstances are hard on everyone," "We hope everyone adheres to university values"
+  * Examples: "We understand the circumstances are hard on everyone"
 - Code as `neutral` if:
   * Uses factual, procedural, or objective language regarding rules or policy
   * Without overt emotional or moral framing
   * Examples: "The university will review the incident according to established procedures"
 - Code as `dismissive` if:
-  * Uses vague or generic language when attributing responsibility or identifying actors
+  * Uses vague or generic language when attributing responsibility or identifying actors, even when detailed information is publicly available.
+  * Example: "There were reports of violence by some"
-  * May conflate activity in violation of policy with behavior that goes against values
+  * May conflate activity in violation of applicable law or policy with behavior that goes against values
-  * Examples: "There were reports of violence by some," "Some demonstrators partook in activity that goes against our values"
+  * Example: "Violence goes against our values"
 - Code as `condemnation` if:
-  * Denounces specific behavior as morally wrong, harmful, or against institutional standards
+  * Denounces specific behavior as morally wrong, harmful, or against institutional standards or values
   * Examples: "We are appalled by this hateful act," "This behavior has no place in our community"
 - Code as `combination` if:
   * Exhibits multiple tones in distinct parts of the response